Dominic Salvatore Gentile

-Dominic Salvatore "Don" Gentile (December 6, 1920 – January 28, 1951), was a World War II RAF and USAAF pilot who achieved fame as he came close to surpassing Eddie Rickenbacker's World War I record of 26 downed aircraft.
+Dominic Salvatore "Don" Gentile (/ˌdʒɛnˈtɪli/ jen-TILLEE; December 6, 1920 – January 28, 1951), was a World War II RAF and USAAF pilot who achieved fame as he came close to surpassing Eddie Rickenbacker's World War I record of 26 downed aircraft.
 He later served in the post-war U.S. Air Force.

 Early life

 Gentile was born in Piqua, Ohio, the son of Italian immigrants Patsy and Josephina Gentile, who immigrated in 1907.
 After a fascination with flying as a child, his father provided him with his own plane, an Aerosport Biplane.
-He managed to log over 300 hours flying time by July 1941, when he attempted to join the US Army Air Corp.
+He managed to log over 300 hours flying time by July 1941, when he attempted to join the US Army Air Corps.

 Royal Canadian Air Force

 The U.S. military required two years of college for its pilots, which Gentile did not have, so he enlisted in the Royal Canadian Air Force and was posted to the UK in Dec 1941 as a Pilot Officer.
 Gentile flew the Supermarine Spitfire Mk V with No. 133 Squadron, one of the three famed RAF "Eagle Squadron"s beginning in June, 1942.
 His first kills (a Ju 88 and Fw 190) were on August 19, 1942, at Dieppe during Operation Jubilee.